0xa10/0xa10.github.io/_posts/2018-11-27-need-feedback.markdown

 With this knowledge, we can retrieve `len(‘HTTP/1.0 200 OK')` worth of keystream from each response, simply by stripping the *KappaMsg* header from the first block, and XORing the ciphertext with the crib.

 Once we have our keystream bytes, we can divide them into 4 bit nibbles - each nibble is an Sbox output.
-For each Sbox output, we refer to our Sbox equations for that output, and expand them using the equations representing the *MultiLFSR* outputs, which are composed of variables representing the $$60$$ bits from all $$5$$ LFSRs.
+For each Sbox output, we refer to our Sbox equations for that output, and expand them using the equations representing the *MultiLFSR* output values, which are composed of variables representing the $$60$$ bits from all $$5$$ LFSRs.
 We continue doing this until we collect $$60$$ linearly independent equations, and then solve for the original seed value.
 If our crib guess was wrong (wrong HTTP version, for instance), we will most likely not come up with a valid solution, and can try again with a different guess.

 It’s worth noting that the guessed keystream doesn't have to be contiguous - we can guess just a few bytes (e.g. just `'HTTP'`) from each of the 20 responses.

+## The solution and flag

 Once we have the original seed values, we simply instantiate a *KappaCrypto* object and inject the seed values into all $$5$$ LFSRs, and continue to decrypt the payload.
 {% include captioned_image.html url="/images/solution_example.png" description="The solution, showing the recovered LFSR states, recovered in a matter of seconds." style="width: 85vh"%}